Read this article in German, French, Spanish, Turkish, Italian or Polish.

 Keep your software up to date

-This is a pretty important and yet often overlooked measure: Keep all your various softwares up to date.
-Make sure to always make an update when available.
-Malware often exploits weaknesses in older versions of software and operating systems, so it is crucial to be wary and prepared — companies don’t regularly update their products without reasoning!
+This is a pretty important and yet often overlooked measure.
+Keep all your various software up to date.
+Make sure to always complete updates when available.
+Malware often exploits weaknesses in older versions of software and operating systems, so it is crucial to be wary and prepared — companies don’t regularly update their products without good reason!
 We recommend making this your new habit.
-You could, for example, define a specific day per week and update all your devices on that day.
+You could, for example, define a specific day every week and update all your devices on that day.

-Make sure that you are logged in on the right address
+Make sure that you are logged in to the right address

 Beware of suspicious emails and never share your password with anyone

-Do not share it on social media or send it to someone.
-Bitpanda or members of its support team will NEVER ask you for your password.
-This is also true for any other serious company.
-So if you receive an email or a message somewhere, which asks for your current or the renewal of your existing password, you should be very careful, as it is most likely a phishing attempt.
+Do not share your passwords or sensitive data on social media or send them to anyone.
+Neither Bitpanda nor members of our support team will EVER ask you for your password.
+This is also true for any other reputable company.
+So, if you receive an email or a message somewhere, which asks for your current password or for you to renew it, you should be very careful, as it is most likely a phishing attempt.

 Never leave devices unattended and unlocked

 Be cautious with using Bitpanda or any other sensitive service on public computers or devices you share with other people.
-In general we recommend to not access Bitpanda from public computers.
-If you forgot to logging out after you used a shared device, you can log out of the session in the Bitpanda security section from another device.
+In general, we recommend that you do not access Bitpanda from public computers.
+If you forgot to log out after you used a shared device, you can log out of the session in the Bitpanda security section from another device.

-If you require assistance, contact our Bitpanda Helpdesk !
+If you require assistance, head to the Bitpanda Helpdesk!